material-components/material-components-android/docs/components/Chip.md

 ### Suggestion chip example

-The following example shows three suggestion chips.
+The following example shows suggestion chips.

 !["3 suggestion chips, where suggestion 1 is unselected with a solid border and white background, suggestion 2 is selected with no border and a light purple